Feeding the zombies: Synthesizing brain volumes using a 3D progressive growing GAN: Introduction

 GANs can be particularly useful in the medical imaging field~\cite{yi2019generative}, where large datasets (e.g. data from more than 100, 1,000 or 10,000 subjects) are uncommon~\cite{bowles2018gan}.
 However, medical imaging data are normally not 2D, but 3D or 4D, and therefore a 3D GAN should be used to synthesize realistic volumes.
 Compared to 2D GANs, the current progress on 3D noise-to-image GANs is rather limited, with a few exceptions \cite{wu2016learning,wang2017shape}.

-3D CycleGAN~\cite{zhu2017unpaired} has been used for image-to-image translation of medical volumes~\cite{nie2017medical,nappi2019cycle,yu20183d,abramian2019generating} and 2D noise-to-image GANs have been used to synthesize medical images~\cite{chuquicusma2018fool,bowles2018gan,frid2018gan,beers2018high,han2018gan}, but the work on 3D noise-to-image GANs in the medical imaging domain is very limited. ~\cite{mondal2018few} used a 3D GAN to synthesize MR patches of 32 x 32 x 32 voxels, but did not generate full size volumes.
+3D CycleGAN~\cite{zhu2017unpaired} has been used for image-to-image translation of medical volumes~\cite{nie2017medical,nappi2019cycle,yu20183d,abramian2019generating} and 2D noise-to-image GANs have been used to synthesize medical images~\cite{chuquicusma2018fool,bowles2018gan,frid2018gan,beers2018high,han2018gan}, but the work on 3D noise-to-image GANs in the medical imaging domain is very limited. ~\cite{mondal2018few} used a 3D GAN to synthesize MR patches of 32 x 32 x 32 voxels, but did not generate full size volumes.~\cite{kwon2019generation} used a 3D GAN to synthesize full size volumes of 64 x 64 x 64 voxels.
+It is difficult to judge the image quality due to the small images, but the volumes appear to lack detail.

 In this work, we evaluate if a 3D progressive growing GAN~\cite{karras2017progressive} can be used to synthesize realistic T1-weighted MR volumes.